wp-plugins/bootstrap-panels/readme.txt

 == Description ==

 This simple plugin adds bootstrap panels to non bootstrap sites also.
 No extra load on site, this is simplest plugin that will not effect your site's performance.

+Just add this shortcode or drag widget
+[bspanel title="Your Heading" type=primary]Here is your Description[/bspanel]

 <h3>Features</h3>
 <ul>
 	<li>Responsive</li>